maria-4515/Design/replit.md

-# 3D Studio - Modeling, Animation & Video Editing Tool
+# 3D Studio - Modeling, Animation, Video Editing & Compositing Tool

 ## Overview
-A web-based 3D modeling and animation application built with React, Three.js, and Express.
-The app provides a professional interface for creating and animating 3D scenes with primitives, and exporting them as GLTF/GLB files.
-Now includes integrated video editing capabilities with multi-track timeline, audio mixing, and visual scopes.
+A web-based creative suite built with React, Three.js, and Express.
+Features three integrated editors: 3D modeling with primitives and animation, professional video editing with multi-track timeline, and a node-based compositor for visual effects and compositing.

 ## Features